SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 know Perl 6 that well.
 Plus, 6 wasn't always working 100%, so the tools might not have been reliable.

+## To-Do

+Include testing of Javascript backend.

+Currently testing on just macOS, expand to Linux, Windows.

 ## MTYEWTKATLOP6ST
 ##### (more than you ever wanted to know about the logistics of Perl 6 smoke testing)